totalnoMartina/aromatic-experience/README.md

 Second idea of a layout ![](media/images/final-layout.png?raw=true)

 Final idea of a layout ![](media/images/final-img.png?raw=true)

+## Bugs and issues

+One of the bugs appeared after trying to target the argument os reaching for the username and slug but in 2 different ways so this error got solvedwith the help of [this link](https://stackoverflow.com/questions/26537701/valueerror-dont-mix-args-and-kwargs-in-call-to-reverse)

+For fixing the bug of not shiwing contact form properly, i had help [here](https://stackoverflow.com/questions/44133562/django-add-placeholder-text-to-form-field)

 ## Browser Compatibility

 The Website is made in [Chrome Browser](https://www.google.com/intl/en_ie/chrome/) on a Chromebook, to be exact --> Chrome is made possible by the Chromium open source project as well as other open source software.